DinkeyKing/Improved-KCC/README.md

 - I've only tested it on low poly terrains.
 - Kinematic character controllers should use animatable bodies.

-### Why do I use a rigid body for a kinematic character?

-Rigid bodies are not meant for kinematic movement, but by doing so the 'rigid body to character' interactions are handled by the physics simulation.
-(An issue involving moving platforms is also solved by this.)
-Testing showed great results, and I haven't encountered any issues stemming from this. \
-The 'character to rigid body' interactions are still defined by the script, since the characters collide kinematically when moving.

-Having realistic 'rigid body to character' interactions while keeping the characters fully kinematic would be preferable, but I haven't found a way to do that yet.

 ## Climbing stairs

 The stepping problem is not trivial, it can be solved in different ways.